Opening the Door: Turning a Mission Into a Participatory Experience

 Observation

-Habitat for Humanity’s “Let’s Open the Door” experience centers participation around the concept of a door as both a symbol and an interactive element.
+Habitat for Humanity's "Let's Open the Door" experience centers participation around a single, mission-aligned symbol: the door.

 Why It Matters

-The result is a campaign that operates less like a message and more like an environment.
-One where fundraising, storytelling, and community engagement are not separate components, but part of the same system.
+The result is a campaign that functions less like a message and more like an environment.
+Fundraising, storytelling, and community engagement aren't separate components.
+They're part of the same system, held together by one symbol.

 Why This Works